gate-computer/gate/run/container/Capabilities.md

 Environmental factors:

-  - The container binary needs CAP_DAC_OVERRIDE, CAP_SETGID, and CAP_SETUID
+  - The container binary should be executable only by a single, trusted user.

-    capabilities.
-It should be executable only by a single, trusted user.
+  - Configuration of the user namespace is delegated to /usr/bin/newuidmap and /usr/bin/newgidmap.

   - The binaries executed inside the container are determined by the location of the container binary itself: it looks for the "executor" and "loader"